tomasbedrich/home-assistant-hikconnect/README.md

 ### Features
 - Unlock a lock connected to Hikvision outdoor station.
+- Report call status of an indoor station (idle, ringing, call in progress) + call source (number of building, floor, etc.).

 Nothing more yet, sorry. :) Visit an [issue tracker] to discuss planned features.